squintz/notes/README.md

 # notes
 A collection of notes for various projects.
-More to come soon.
+More to come soonish.
+Maybe. s